terryjbates/Football_Manager_YouTube_API_Analysis/README.md

 Compare YouTube engagement metrics with other platforms like Twitch or TikTok to understand cross-platform audience overlaps and preferences.
 Explore if similar patterns of growth, content type, and seasonality, mirror or diverge as compared to the YouTube platform.

 #### Measure Viewer Retention and Drop-Off Points
 Viewer "churn" can _only_ be assessed by individual content creators, as that data is not made public in the YouTube Data API.
-If internal classification o content was possible, creators could investigate viewer retention rates across video categories, identify where an when audiences lose interest in channel offererings, and isolate potential improvements in content delivery.
+If internal classification of content was possible, creators could investigate viewer retention rates across video categories, identify where an when audiences lose interest in channel offererings, and isolate potential improvements in content delivery.

 #### Integrate Impact of Out-of-Game Events